imavdhoot/GO-AVD-project1/README.md

 - install mysql on your local machine if not installed already
 - source file or execute queries from file `./model/dbScripts/createDataStore.sql` to create database & populate it with sample data.
 - you can use POSTMAN for testing APIs.
 Refer [APIs section](#APIs)
-- run this command in terminal to start the server
+- For starting the server, use following command in terminal
 ```bash
 go run main.go
 ```